blackmarkt/Udacity-ML/capstone_proposal_template.md

 <img src="images/5050coin.jpg" width="300"/>

-As mentioned above our baseline benchmark will be a 50/50 coin flip.
-We will build from there by testing various Supervised Learning models (listed in the Project Design) in order to discover which model or models perform best on the test set.

 Following the coin flip bar models will be ranked according to their the evaluation criteria outlined below.